xeeten/sharepointlogin/README.md

 # sharepointlogin
-Simple login and authentication in sharepoint
+Simple login and authentication in sharepoint using PHP